bilus/kawaii/README.md

 If string patterns and regular expression are not flexible enough, you can create a custom matcher.

 A matcher instance responds to `match` method and returns either a `Match` instance or nil if there's no match.
-See documentation for {Matcher#match} for more details.
+See documentation for {Kawaii::Matcher#match} for more details.

 ### Request object